thephez/dash-docs/_includes/devdoc/ref_block_chain.md

 {% autocrossref %}

-Block headers are serialized in the 80-byte format described below and then hashed as part of Bitcoin's proof-of-work algorithm, making the serialized header format part of the consensus rules.
+Block headers are serialized in the 80-byte format described below and then hashed as part of the proof-of-work algorithm, making the serialized header format part of the consensus rules.

 | Bytes | Name                | Data Type | Description